hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

     - if a flow targeting issuing of W3C Credential the specific set of function to be used
 - avoid the situation when function result value may be in different forms
     - example:
-        - issuer creates offer in Indy form but with indy or w3c indication
+        - issuer creates offer in legacy form but with resulting credential format indication (legacy or w3c )
-        - as the flow execution result, create credential function returns credential either in w3c or indy form depending on offer
+        - as the flow execution result, create credential function returns credential either in w3c or legacy form depending on offer
         - if application analyze credential somehow it cause difficulties
-- easier deprecation of indy styled credentials and APIs
+- easier deprecation of legacy styled credentials and APIs
 - presentation conversion methods are not needed anymore in this case
     - only credential conversion method to do migration for previously issued credentials